 So, next time you’re caught in the rain, put the cream in your coffee right away.
 Your fingers will thank you.

-Watch our high-speed video above of cream being poured into coffee at 2,000 frames per second.
+Watch the high-speed video above of cream being poured into coffee at 2,000 frames per second.